TOAST-DOCS/Gamebase/en/aos-started.md

 ```

-* If you define and use your own application, inherit from GamebaseMyCardApplication.
+* If you define and use your application class by extending Applcation class, inherit from GamebaseMyCardApplication.

 ```kotlin
 class MyApplication: GamebaseMyCardApplication() {